Strong Arm of the Law

 Strong Arm of The Law is the third studio album by English heavy metal band Saxon.
 It was released in 1980, seven months after Wheels of Steel, and debuted on the UK chart at #11.

-The last track, "Dallas 1 PM" concerns the assassination of John F. Kennedy.
+Background, music and lyrics

+According to Ultimate Classic Rock, the album is a "building block of the New Wave of British Heavy Metal," calling the track Heavy Metal Thunder "genre defining."
+The title track, "Strong Arm of the Law," has been described as "hard-grooving" musically.
+According to guitarist Graham Oliver, the track was inspired by an incident where the band was driving in Whitehall and was subsequently pulled over and searched by the security detail of then British prime minister, Margaret Thatcher.
+The album's final track, "Dallas 1 PM" concerns the assassination of John F. Kennedy.
 "We thought, 'Should we put one shot in there or should we put three?'" recalled singer Biff Byford.
 "In the end we went down the conspiracy theory route and had three shots."
-According to guitarist Graham Oliver, the title track was inspired by an incident where the band was driving in Whitehall and was subsequently pulled over and searched by the security detail of then British prime minister, Margaret Thatcher.

-Reception
+Critical reception

-Eduardo Rivadavia of AllMusic rated the album four and a half out of five stars.
-He called it "equally timeless" to its predecessor, Wheels of Steel and commented, "All the right ingredients pretty much fell into place for Saxon on this amazing record, and though it lacked as many clear-cut hits as its predecessor, Strong Arm of the Laws unmatched consistency from start to finish makes it the definitive Saxon album in the eyes of many fans and critics."
+Eduardo Rivadavia of AllMusic called the album "equally timeless" to its predecessor, Wheels of Steel and commented, "All the right ingredients pretty much fell into place for Saxon on this amazing record, and though it lacked as many clear-cut hits as its predecessor, Strong Arm of the Laws unmatched consistency from start to finish makes it the definitive Saxon album in the eyes of many fans and critics."
 After their peak with Wheels of Steel, Canadian journalist Martin Popoff was a little disappointed, calling the album "comfortable and nostalgic if never remarkable", but "definitely betraying Saxon's lack of ideas"; despite their "stripped, basic and enthusiastic delivery of metal... creatively Saxon was getting left in the dust, both looking and sounding a bit like Slade."